-SHRI JAGJIVAN RAM: Now, Sir, Mr. Roy has said nothing new.
-He has said something about speed restrictions, about track renewal.
-Well, these informations are published every year, about track renewal, about sleeper renewal, etc. These are all published figures which Dr. Kunzru can easily find.
-It does not require any Additional Member or ex-Additional Member to come out with these figures, because these are the figures available in the Railway publications themselves.
+SHRI JAGJIVAN RAM: Now, Sir.
+Mr. Roy has said nothing new.
+He has said sometning about speed restrictions, about track renewal.
+Well. informations are published these every year, about track renewal. about sleeper renewal, etc. These are all published figures which Dr. Kunzru can easily find.
+It does not require any Additional Member or ex-Additional Member to come out with these figures, because these are figures available in the Railway publications themselves.

 Now, Sir, there is one thing which I want to refute, and that is this.
 No maintenance work is stopped and that material is not used for increasing the Railway capacities.
-Sir, we are having an expanding economy, and transport always lags behind production.
+Sir, having an expanding economy, and transport always lags behind duction.
 It happens, and we are facing that contingency.
-Fortunately for the country, Sir our production is increasing, we are moving in a planned economy.
-We have to fix priorities and determine allocations for the projects to be undertaken.
-We have been complaining that allotment to the Railways is not up to the requirement of the Railways, so that we may keep pace with the growing economy of the country.
-But I may again assure the House that the maintenance work is not affected or new works are not done at the cost of maintenance.
-Speed restrictions we have.
+Fortunately for the country, Sir, our production is increasing, we are moving planned economy.
+We have to priorities and determine allocations for the projects to be undertaken.
+We have been complaining that ment to the Railways is not up to the requirement of the Railways, so that we may keep pace with the growing economy of the country.
+But I may again assure the House that maintenance work is not affected or new works are not done at the cost of maintenance.
+Speed restrictions we have body else that when we have so much civil work going on in the Railways, we have doubling of long mileage. then naturally speed restrictions will be there.
+Track renewal itself leads to speed restrictions.
+Then, our country, in several parts, we have neavy monsoons.
+Whenever there is overnowing on both sides of track, then naturally speed tions have to be imposed.
+Then there is the improvement of signalling.
+We are going in more and more for automatic signalling; we are going more and more for interlocking. these things that we are doing for the improvement of railway track require speed restrictions.
+What Mr. Roy has said is this that we many temporary and small speed restrictions.
+Well, there is nothing new in it.
+Even the officer who starts ABC of Railways, of railway working knows these things.
+It does not require any Additional Member to bring these things to the notice of the public and that does not do any credit to that Additional Member of the Railway Board to bring preliminary things so prominently in the newspaper-trivial things.
+It does not add to his importance or to his reputation.